logo

 Country Context

-Food System Characteristics
+Food Systems Characteristics

 Food is produced in small farms and backyards, and also getting from the forest, rivers and small creeks.
 There are governmental food support programs targeting children at schools and vulnerable households